 Teacher Education at The New School for Music Study

-The apprenticeship program is structured in 3 terms of 10 weeks each.
+The program is structured in 3 terms of 10 weeks each.
 It is an immersive teaching intensive that is designed to serve the educational needs of each individual apprentice.
-Apprentices will experience a combination of online and class coursework, teaching observations, team teaching, applied teaching, and regular feedback and mentorship on their own teaching development.
-Apprentices will also have the opportunity to work with master teachers, through the Frances Clark Center Residency Program at NSMS.
+Participants will experience a combination of online and class coursework, teaching observations, team teaching, applied teaching, and regular feedback and mentorship on their own teaching development.
+Participants will also have the opportunity to work with master teachers, through the Frances Clark Center Residency Program at NSMS.
 Private piano instruction is also available.
 Performance opportunities are available by invitation.

 A Certificate is awarded at the completion of three terms.
 The program is repeatable.

 Cost: $2500 per term: includes all coursework, practicum, program books, and materials.

 Private piano instruction is available for additional costs.
 Scholarships are available.